 The continuous behavior of systems is described by first- and second-order differential-algebraic equations (DAE), written in scalar or matrix forms.
-A system may be written by the user in “free form”, including equations unresolved with respect to derivatives; Rand Model Designer will automatically detect the underlying mathematical structure.
+A system may be written by the user in “free form”, including equations unresolved with respect to derivatives; AnyDynamics will automatically detect the underlying mathematical structure.

 Behavior charts (B-Charts), which are an extension of UML state chart diagrams without orthogonal states, are used for the description of discrete and hybrid behavior.
 For Discrete actions of B-Charts (entry, exit, transition) a very simple algorithmic language with well-known basic construction is used.

 A system of equations, in free form, is used, for the description of continuous behavior.
 The free form for planning equations supposes the following possibilities:

 use of unordered formulas;

 use of differential equations, unresolved with respect to derivatives.